National Selection Panel

 Australian Test and One-Day International great Mark Waugh joined the National Selection Panel on July 1, 2014 with Cricket Australia Chief Executive James Sutherland saying his focus would predominantly be on the limited-overs program.

-Greg Chappell re-joined the National Selection Panel in late 2016 on an interim basis, maintaining his role as CA's National Talent Manager.
+Greg Chappell re-joined the National Selection Panel in late 2016, maintaining his role as CA's National Talent Manager.

 Greg Chappell is a former Australia captain who played 87 Tests and 74 ODIs for his country.
 He was one of the outstanding batsmen of his generation, before having a significant impact developing the game following his playing career as a selector, coach and mentor of junior talent.